Murrow at IIE, 1932-1935

 Michelle Romero, M.A., Murrow Digitization Project Archivist

-All images: Edward R. Murrow Papers, ca 1913-1985, DCA, Tufts University, used with permission of copyright holder.
+All images: Edward R. Murrow Papers, ca 1913-1985, TARC, Tufts University, used with permission of copyright holder.

 For a full bibliography please see the exhibit bibliography section.
 Books consulted include Persico (1988) and Sperber (1986); also Kendrick (1969).xxx

 All documents from Edward R. Murrow Papers, ca 1913-1985, TARC.